SobczakL/rora/README.md

 ### Login:

-Please ensure your location services are turned on into order to use the application properly.
+Please ensure your location services are turned on to use the application properly.
+New users may choose to use the credentials in the new user modal to login.

 ## Screenshots
 ![Rora login page](https://github.com/SobczakL/rora/assets/36972429/d7c7e031-6fdf-4ead-834c-5a430baee9b1)